polterguy/polterguy.github.io/tutorials/auth-internals/index.md

 description: In this article we help you to understand the internals of authentication and authorization in Magic and Hyperlambda, allowing you to exchange the default authentication with for instance Windows LDAP or something else.
 ---

-# Alternative authentication mechanisms
+# Customising you authentication system

 In this tutorial we will cover the following parts of Magic and Hyperlambda.

 * How to exchange the default authentication mechanism in Magic with your own
-* How to use LDAP and Windows _"automatic logins"_
+* How to use LDAP and Windows, including _"automatic logins"_

 Magic allows you to configure its internal authentication mechanism almost exactly as you see fit, to accommodate for whatever needs you might have in your app.
 The easiest